philip-mueller/fundamental-matrix-deep-learning/README.md

 * Documentation of the project including an analysis of the results: file "IDP_Documentation.pdf"
 * requirements.txt containing the libs I used

 It does neither contain the datasets nor the trained model weights.
 For creation of the datasets see next section in this README file.
-If you are also interested in the model weights, then I can provide them, but I did not upload them into this repo.
+If you are also interested in the model weights, then I can provide them.

 ### Datasets
-The datasets used to train the model can be created automatically using the provided Python scripts in the "dataset_utils" folder.
+The datasets for training the model can be created automatically using the provided Python scripts in the "dataset_utils" folder.
 For this use the file "dataset_preparation.ipynb" in that folder.
 For some of the datasets the data required for their creation is downloaded automatically.
 But some datasets (the synthetic datasets) require to manually download 3D-models (.ply-files) and add them to the folder "backup/3d_models" (from the root folder of the project).
 Some 3D-models which I used can for example be downloaded from the following pages:
 * http://graphics.im.ntu.edu.tw/~robin/courses/cg03/model/
- * bunny.ply
+  ** bunny.ply
- * horse.ply
+  ** horse.ply
 * https://people.sc.fsu.edu/~jburkardt/data/ply/ply.html
- * airplane.ply
+  ** airplane.ply
- * bid_dodge.ply
+  ** bid_dodge.ply
- * chopper.ply
+  ** chopper.ply
- * galleon.ply
+  ** galleon.ply
- * stratocaster.ply
+  ** stratocaster.ply
- * street_lamp.ply
+  ** street_lamp.ply